PanosGor/Computer-Vision-Game/README.md

 - *Rectified Linear Units or “relu” was used as it is a widely used activation function in CNN.
 Any other activation function could be chosen without expecting to alter the accuracy of the model predictions significantly*
 - *Then the data are flattened in order to be passed through a dense layer.
 4 Dense layers are added with the last Dense layer having 6 nodes which is equal to the number of labels of the dataset*

-**The following figure presents the rest of the parameters of the model.**
+**The following code presents the rest of the parameters of the model.**

 ```
 model.compile(optimizer=Adam(learning_rate=0.001), loss='categorical_crossentropy', metrics=['accuracy'])